Skip to main content

 • interest-only repayments,

-• capitalising arrears - repayments recalculated over the remaining loan term, after the period of assistance has ended,
+• capitalising arrears – with repayments recalculated over the remaining loan term, after the period of assistance has ended,

-• loan restructure - via discussions with a lender,
+• loan restructure – via discussions with a lender, and

 • fee waivers.